gitlabhq/gitlab-recipes/init/README.md

-In this section there are provided additional configuration files for various web servers.
+In this section there are provided additional configuration files for various init systems.

 If you have something to contribute please read the [contributing guidelines](../contributing.md).